 Skip to contents

 This function converts a data.frame or data.table to a simple feature (sf) object, allowing flexible specification of the x and y coordinate columns.
 Additional attributes can also be retained in the resulting sf object.
-There are three options = c("points", "lines", "table").
+There are four options = c("points", "lines", "table", "res_patches").

 Usage